jasperkpangan/jasperkpangan.github.io/_pages/about.md

 author_profile: true
 ---
 Hi!
 Thank you for visiting my website.
 I created this to share and showcase my projects, interests, and passion.
 If you are curious about any of the projects I shared, if you want to collaborate, or if you simply want to connect, feel free to e-mail me at <jasper.pangan@yahoo.com>.

+I am still building up this site so if you see any corrections or errors, please do e-mail me.
+Also, here's a line-up of other projects I have yet to upload:
+- exploratory data analysis of restaurants in Makati City using data mining and wranling techniques,
+- analyzing and clustering US 2020 election tweets using natural language processing and Mini-batch $k$-Means,
+- exploratory data analysis of Covid-19 Referral Hospitals in NCR using Network Science and geospatial techniques, and many more, so stay tuned! 😊

 <!-- I am Jasper Pangan, a data scientist who's  -->
 <!-- My goal is to build something that can be impactful to the society through   -->